 When people visit your booth, they don’t want to be talked at.
 Individuals don’t usually respond positively to endlessly long sales pitches or dry presentations.
 Even if you don’t focus on experiential design, it’s never a good idea to make talking at people part of your exhibit staff training.

-With an experiential trade show booth, you stop talking at people and instead make them part of a conversation.
+With an experiential activation within your trade show booth, you stop talking at people and instead make them part of a conversation.
 They get to have interactive experiences that let them engage more fully with your products and your brand.

 A Great Interactive Experience Has Social Media Potential

 Experiential marketing is not a new tactic, but with the advent of social media, it’s been given new life.
 In combination with a solid social media strategy (Click here for our Social Media Checklist.), a great experiential experience may get media coverage or go viral.
 Either is likely to be a great boost for brand visibility.
 Sending out press releases to let the media know you’re attending a show may not garner much attention unless you’re a big brand.
 On the other hand, an exciting or unusual booth experience has great potential to get press because it’s trendy and fun.